Madeleine Albright honored by Biden, other world leaders

 “In the 20th and 21st century, freedom had no greater champion than Madeleine Korbel Albright,” Biden said.
 “Today we honor a truly proud American who made all of us prouder to be Americans.”

+Clinton in her own tribute recalled some lighter memories of Albright, including the time she taught the foreign minister of Botswana the Macarana and danced the night away with a young, handsome man at her daughter Chelsea’s wedding.
+She also remembered Albright as a fearless diplomat that broke barriers and then counseled, cajoled and inspired women to follow in her footsteps.

+“The angels better be wearing their best pins and putting on their dancing shoes,” Clinton said.
+“Because if as Madeleine believed there’s a special place in hell for women who don’t support other women, they haven’t seen anyone like her yet.”

-Clinton and former Secretary of State Hillary Clinton also were scheduled to deliver tributes at the service, while the current secretary of state, Antony Blinken, and former secretaries Condoleezza Rice and John Kerry were slated to attend.
+The crowd that gathered at Washington National Cathedral to honor Albright included the current secretary of state, Antony Blinken, and former secretaries Condoleezza Rice and John Kerry were slated to attend.
 Other top current officials expected to be present included Defense Secretary Lloyd Austin, CIA Director Bill Burns, Joint Chiefs of Staff Chairman Gen. Mark Mark Milley and White House national security adviser Jake Sullivan.
 The members of the VIP audience were masked, as Albright’s family had requested.

 Foreign dignitaries invited to the funeral included the presidents of Georgia and Kosovo and senior officials from Colombia, Bosnia and the Czech Republic.